shd101wyy/markdown-preview-enhanced/docs/doc-imports.md

 * All other files will be rendered as code block.

 ## Known issues
-* importing other docs will break scroll sync functionality.
+* importing other docs might break scroll sync functionality.
 * code chunk might be buggy.
-* buggy with presentation writer. it breaks scroll sync.